cmaestre/arm_scenario_simulator/README.md

 ![topics2.png](https://bitbucket.org/repo/GLdKKe/images/655402798-topics2.png)

 ![pov.png](https://bitbucket.org/repo/GLdKKe/images/2147259962-pov.png)

-An snapshot of head_camera_2 shown in Rviz.
+An snapshot of head_camera_2 shown.
 A gaussian noise has been added to the image for more realism.

+## Additional objects

+In addition to this basic setup, the arm_scenario_simulator comes with objects that can be spawned or removed as you wish:

+- buttons
+- levers
+- lights

+All these objects can be spawned and deleted directly from python code, allowing you to automate experiment initialization : no need to write one `.world` file for each experiment setup you want, just write a python script to spawn variable amount of objects at different position on the table, reset the setup, etc ...)

+The state of buttons, levers and the table's pocket can also be retrieved easily from python code, and the lights can be switched on/off directly from python as well.
+This enables you to define simple or complex rules relating objects states and lights (e.g, turn on light2 iif this buttonC in pressed)

+The example script [spawn_objects_example](Link https://bitbucket.org/u2isir/arm_scenario_simulator/src/006e1567f4f55dff2f7df87ab11dadd83affbc01/scripts/spawn_objects_example?at=master&fileviewer=file-view-default) aims at demonstrating how to do this

 ##Already done :